Plan of Priorities: substances prioritized for assessment under CEPA

-The substances identified as priorities for assessment under the Canadian Environmental Protection Act, 1999 (CEPA) are listed below.
-They may include multiple chemicals or subgroups and the assessment may result in one or more publications.
-Rationales for further action on these candidates can also be found below.
-Anticipated timelines and a list of the specific chemicals proposed to be included in each of these assessments can be found on the work plan below.
-The work plan will be updated periodically to update expected timelines, reflect completed priorities, and refine the substances considered within a subgroup in cases where information collected through the assessment process impacts the scope of the assessment.
+A list of the specific chemicals to be included in each of these assessments, as well as anticipated timelines for the assessment work can be found under the work plan tab.
+The work plan will be updated periodically to adjust expected timelines, reflect completed priorities, and refine the substances considered within a group in cases where information collected through the assessment process impacts the scope of the assessment.

 Substances identified as priorities for assessment